Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Additional Results

-\paragraph{Dimensionality Reduction Analysis.} We investigate the impact of our learned projection compared to traditional dimensionality reduction approaches. \cref{tab:ablation_projection} and \cref{tab:ablation_projection_internVL} present results comparing our task-specific learned projection against PCA at various dimensions (32, 64, 128, 256) and no reduction (using the full 4096-dimensional LLaVA representations), on LLaVA and InternVL, respectively.
+We investigate the impact of our learned projection compared to traditional dimensionality reduction approaches. \cref{tab:ablation_projection} and \cref{tab:ablation_projection_internVL} present results comparing our task-specific learned projection against PCA at various dimensions (32, 64, 128, 256) and no reduction (using the full 4096-dimensional LLaVA representations), on LLaVA and InternVL, respectively.
 Our learned projection consistently outperforms its alternatives across all metrics.
 This degradation without dimensionality reduction is particularly notable for MCD, likely due to the curse of dimensionality affecting covariance estimation in high-dimensional spaces.
-The learned projection's dual optimization—preserving dataset clustering while maximizing benign-malicious separation—proves crucial for achieving robust detection performance. \paragraph{Clustering Strategy for MCD.} Our main experiments use dataset-based clustering, where samples from the same dataset form distinct clusters.
-We investigate an alternative approach using k-means clustering to automatically discover latent groupings within the data.
-Specifically, we test different ratios of $k_{benign}/k_{malicious}$ clusters, where $k_{benign}$ and $k_{malicious}$ represent the numbers of clusters for benign and malicious samples, respectively.
+The learned projection's dual optimization—preserving dataset clustering while maximizing benign-malicious separation—proves crucial for achieving robust detection performance.